-- The only time that sentence is falsified, as on Nicod's criterion, is in the second line of the truth table. - We must stick with the original truth table, if we want the conditional to be truthfunctional. - If the problem were just the oddities of the paradoxes of the material conditional and independent conditionals, we might reast easily biting the bullet. - But, the problem is deeper.
+- The only time that sentence is falsified, as on Nicod's criterion, is in the second line of the truth table. - We must stick with the original truth table, if we want the conditional to be truthfunctional. - If the problem were just the oddities of the paradoxes of the material conditional and independent conditionals, we might just bite the bullet. - But, the problem is deeper and infects even natural dependent conditionals.

-Subjunctive and Counterfactual Conditionals
+Subjunctive and Counterfactual (Dependent) Conditionals